Book a call

 Say something like:

-Now you’ve given Santa some context while pulling on his gigantic heartstrings and making your ask feel bigger than just stuff
+Now you’ve given Santa some context while pulling on his heartstrings and making your ask feel bigger than just stuff

 Santa loves a grateful heart, so don’t forget to include a little appreciation in your letter.